-ISO/IEC 13818-1:2018/Amd1:2018 – Amendment 1: Ultra-low latency and 4k and higher resolution support for transport of JPEG 2000 video has been released.
-As an amendment to ISO/IEC 13818-1:2018: Information technology – Generic coding of moving pictures and associated audio information – Part 1: Systems, it alters the previously agreed upon technical guidelines in the international standard.
+ISO/IEC 13818-1:2018/Amd1:2018 – Amendment 1: Ultra-low latency and 4k and higher resolution support for transport of JPEG 2000 video, as an amendment to ISO/IEC 13818-1:2018: Information technology – Generic coding of moving pictures and associated audio information – Part 1: Systems, altered the previously agreed upon technical requirements in the 2018 edition of the international standard.

 The ISO/IEC 13818 series focuses on the MPEG-2 format of video compression (MPEG deriving from the Motion Picture Experts Group, a working group of ISO).
 MPEG-2 is otherwise known as the “generic coding of moving pictures and associated audio information,” and it is the codec commonly used in DVDs and cable television broadcast.

-Users who need Parts 1, 2, and 3 of the MPEG-2 specification, which together lay out the systems, video, and audio layers of the codec, can acquire all three as the ISO/IEC 13818 Information technology – Generic Coding of Moving Pictures and Audio Information Package (Parts 1 – 3), which also includes this amendment.
+Users who need Parts 1, 2, and 3 of the MPEG-2 specification, which together lay out the systems, video, and audio layers of the codec, can acquire all three as the ISO/IEC 13818 Information technology – Generic Coding of Moving Pictures and Audio Information Package (Parts 1 – 3).